Pallavi-kini/job-Portal/README.md

 - Responsive design
 - Featured for mobile screens Deployment

+## Installation
-## To install VisualForm, follow these steps:
+  To install VisualForm, follow these steps:
 - Clone the repository:
 - Navigate to the project directory:
 - Open your web browser and navigate to http://localhost:3000 to access the application.